French mother sauces: Classification by Auguste Escoffier (1903)

 The pioneering chef Auguste Escoffier is credited with establishing the importance of Espagnole, Velouté, Béchamel and Tomate, as well as Hollandaise and Mayonnaise.
 His book Le guide culinaire was published in 1903.
 It lists numerous "Grandes Sauces de base", including espagnole, velouté, béchamel, and tomate as well as others such as mirepoix and jus de veau lié (thickened veal stock).

 The original French editions of Le guide culinaire listed Hollandaise as a daughter sauce rather than a grande sauce.
 Mayonnaise, in the chapter on cold sauces, was described as a mother sauce for cold sauces, and compared to Espagnole and Velouté.
+The 1907 English edition removed this description of mayonnaise entirely, replacing it with hollandaise among the basic sauces — the likely origin of the modern five-sauce list.

 The 1907 English edition of Le guide culinaire, A Guide to Modern Cookery, listed fewer "basic sauces", including Hollandaise alongside espagnole, "half glaze" (demi glace), velouté, allemande, béchamel, and tomate.
 The English edition did not describe mayonnaise as a mother sauce, and included the sentence that "Allemande Sauce is not, strictly speaking, a basic sauce".